John Lewis & Partners: 2020s

 On 21 March 2020 John Lewis announced that it would temporarily close all its stores from 24 March due to the COVID-19 pandemic.
 It also announced a "significant" reduction of its £500 million planned investment for the year.
 Over 2,000 John Lewis staff were already temporarily working in Waitrose stores to cope with large grocery demands due to the coronavirus outbreak.
 On 9 July 2020, the company announced that they will be closing eight out of their fifty department stores, leaving 1,300 job positions at potential risk, and notably including its Birmingham store which had opened less than five years ago because of financial challenges associated with the store which had been ongoing for several years prior to the COVID-19 pandemic.
 On 24 March 2021, it announced that an additional eight stores would close.
 The pandemic has had a substantial impact on John Lewis, and in 2021 the company reported losses of £517 million for the previous year.

 In February 2022 John Lewis announced that later in the year it would end its "never knowingly undersold" pledge to match prices on branded products from other national high street retailers.
 The policy began in 1925.
 The pledge, which does not apply to internet purchases, was said by the company's representatives to be becoming less relevant in an increasingly online market.

 On 27 January 2024 John Lewis announced plans to cut up to 11,000 jobs over the next five years as part of a strategy to return the business to profitability.
 This decision, which includes redundancies and not filling vacant positions, comes amidst the company's financial difficulties.

 On 5 September 2024 the retailer announced it was bringing back its "never knowingly undersold" price pledge, two years after abandoning it.
 On 12 September 2024 the retailer said its plans to revive the business are working after its losses over the first half of the year nearly halved.

 In November 2024, the John Lewis Partnership confirmed plans to invest £800m in its namesake brand over the next four years.
 A large chunk of the money is to be spent on revitalising its stores.

+In April 2026, it was announced that John Lewis is in a high court dispute with the owner of London’s Brent Cross shopping centre over claims it should pay for online sales collected in store on top of its annual turnover.
+John Lewis, in its defence, argues that any sales and charges related to click-and-collect purchases should not be included in the turnover as the transaction is completed when the order leaves the distribution centre as opposed to taking place in store.